chrisalbon/mlai/content/python/all_combinations_of_a_list_of_objects.md

 Title: All Combinations For A List Of Objects
 Slug: all_combinations_of_a_list_of_objects
 Summary: All Combinations For A List Of Objects
 Date: 2016-05-01 12:00
 Category: Python
 Tags: Basics
 Authors: Chris Albon

-Want to learn more?
-I recommend these Python books: [Python for Data Analysis](http://amzn.to/2ljV9wY), [Python Data Science Handbook](http://amzn.to/2m0mgMB), and [Introduction to Machine Learning with Python](http://amzn.to/2mjYiwK).

 ## Preliminary